 Eventually, these popular plants developed a serious disease, “Downy Mildew, ” recently, new cultivars were developed that are resistant to the disease.
 A list of good choices for your garden follows in this article.

 New Guinea Impatiens

-- New Guinea Impatiens- (Impatiens hawkieri) This plant is a hybrid, developed using plants found in the wilds of New Guinea during the 1970s.
+- New Guinea Impatiens- (Impatiens hawkieri) This plant is a hybrid, developed using plants found in the wilds of New Guinea and the Solomon Islands during the 1970s.
 They have profuse flowers on top of the foliage like the original impatiens.
 The big difference is that they offer us a new location to plant them in.
 We can put them in a garden place which has sun for about half of the day.

 Your hardiness zone does make a difference.
 I now live in zone 10b in Southwestern Florida; I can plant Impatiens walleriana in the winter in part sun.
 When late spring comes, they shrivel up.
 In Central Florida, in zone 9b, in the partial shade, they lasted 2-3 years and became enormous.
 My mom, on her farm in zone 6a, in Eastern Massachusetts, could use them in sunny spots in the summer.
 Location counts!

 In cool New England, we loved the New Guinea impatiens for their new look.
 The shiny dark, elongated, and serrated leaves seemed a little exotic.
 The flowers were bigger, and new colors were available.
 The better sun resistance was nice but not a major feature.
 In our Philadelphia garden, sun tolerance was a big improvement.
 However, in our Atlanta garden, the sun resistance was a game-changer!

 Here is how to find your plant hardiness zone.
 Just put in your zip code.